Exa-Networks/exabgp/README.md

 The configuration file and API format change from time to time, but every effort is made to make sure backward compatibility is kept.
 However users are encouraged to read the [release note/CHANGELOG](https://raw.github.com/Exa-Networks/exabgp/master/CHANGELOG) and check their setup after upgrade.

-ExaBGP 4.0 and later are targeting python3 when ExaBGP 3.4 and previous versions are python2 applications.
-At the moment, it is possible to run ExaBGP 4.0 using python2.7 but this backward compatibility should not be relied upon.
+ExaBGP 3.4 and previous versions are python2 applications.
+ExaBGP 4.0 had support for both Python2 and 3.
+ExaBGP 4.1 and later are targeting python3 only.

 ## Support